+With migration and globalization on the rise, the Third Culture Kid (TCK) phenomenon is becoming increasingly common.
+A TCK is someone who has lived a significant part of their developmental years outside their parents’ culture.
 Besides being able to think in at least three different languages and mastering the art of calculating time differences and currency conversions, we have also spent an unhealthy amount of time at airports.
-(Read all about my airport epiphanies here!)
-Our multi-cultural background allows us to have diverse social groups, scattered all over the globe.
+Our multi-cultural background also means that we have diverse social groups, scattered all over the globe.
 But life as a TCK is not always so thrilling and adventure-filled.
 Oftentimes, we find ourselves questioning where we really belong or who we truly are.